huguanjing/water_stress_and_polyploidy/protocols.md

 Delinted seeds were dried with paper towel, chipped and placed on germination paper in petri dish at 28-30C.
 It seems important to keep germination paper moist, by add water twice a day.
 It usually takes 2-4 days for cotton seeds to germinate.

+## Plant growth conditions and salt treatment
+After germination, seeds were inserted into distill water holding by a foam borad covered with cheese cloth for around 7 days.
+Seedlings were transferred into hydroponic containers containing 1/4 strength MS medium and grown in the Bessy Hall Greenhouse at Iowa State University.
+Two-week-old uniform seedlings were selected and randomly divided into three groups.
+For salt stress groups, nutrient solutions were identical to that for controls except for the addition of NaC1 to the desired concentrations, i.e., 50mM and 100mM.
+The introduction of NaCl into solution was in gradual manner with daily increments for one week.
+The whole salt treatment process lasted for two weeks.
+Solutions were replaced twice a week.

 ---
 ## Phenotyping